-At the end of the quarter, 30th September 2023, the Company's cash balance was \$53,084.
-The company paid \$49,253 to directors and management for the quarter ended 30th September 2023 for administration and exploration expenses.
+At the end of the quarter, 31st December 2023, the Company's cash balance was \$185,899.

-Emperor Energy incurred exploration costs related to its activities of \$108,655 during the 30 September 2023 Quarter.
+The company paid \$52,305 to directors and management for the quarter ended 31st December for administration and exploration expenses.
+Emperor Energy incurred exploration costs related to its activities of \$92,687 during the 31st December 2023 Quarter.

-On 31st October 2023, the Company announced that it had raised \$300,000 capital from professional, sophisticated and other exempt investors through the issue of 37.5 million new fully paid ordinary shares in the Company (New Shares) at an issue price of \$0.008 per New Share.
-The Company will also seek shareholder approval at the Company AGM on Thursday 30 November 2023 to approve a further placement of \$50,000 from company directors participating in the raise at an issue price of \$0.008 per New Share.
+On 31st October 2023, the Company announced that it had raised \$300,000 capital from professional, sophisticated and other exempt investors through the issue of 37.5 million new fully paid ordinary shares in the Company at an issue price of \$0.008 per New Share.

+The Company then received shareholder approval at the Company AGM on Thursday 30th November 2023 for a further placement of \$50,000 from company directors through the issue of 6.25 million new fully paid ordinary shares in the Company at an issue price of \$0.008 per New Share.